CECN CU Boulder OReilly

 - Class participation: 10%

 The simulation exercises are linked in several places: where they fit within the flow of the chapter, at the end of each chapter, and in this master list: http://grey.colorado.edu/CompCogNeuro/index.php/CCNBook/Sims/All .
-You should answer all of the exercise questions for each chapter, turning them in in class, the TA's box, or email to email@example.com on or before the date shown in the schedule below.
+You should answer all of the exercise questions for each chapter, and submit to the class Canvas site on or before the date shown in the schedule below.
 Although you will be working on these exercises in the labs, you must write them up individually.
 We want to see that each person individually understands the material, so this should be evident in your writeup.
 It is best to write down results and first drafts of answers as you work through the exercises -- they can take a while to run and you don't want to have to run them repeatedly.
 Exercises turned in late will be penalized 5% for each day after the due date.

 Important: -- in the Neuron exercise, the questions marked advanced are only required for graduate students -- undergrads are welcome to do them if you want, but they are not required.
 These are questions 2.4 and 2.6.

-For each chapter, you will be asked to email a few sentences about the topic you found most interesting in the chapter and why.
+For each chapter in the online Computational Cognitive Neuroscience Textbook, you write up a few sentences about the topic you found most interesting in the chapter and why, and in particular any interesting questions that occurred to you that might be useful to discuss during class (for shy students, this can also be a great way to ask your questions and can really help with your participation grade if you otherwise don't feel comfortable participating in discussions during class).
 These reading reactions are designed to ensure that you are keeping up on the reading and to inform us about your interests.
-Reading reactions should be emailed to firstname.lastname@example.org, prior to the class meeting when they are due.
-Please just send plain text emails, not attached documents
+Reading reactions should be submitted to the Canvas system for this course, prior to the class meeting when they are due (i.e., by 12pm noon).

 The final project is an opportunity for you to use simulations to examine some psychological phenomenon of interest to you.
 This project will require careful preparation and thought, so I strongly recommend that you begin your work early.
 Do not be overly ambitious -- relatively clear and simple but thoughtful work is preferred to a complicated half-baked mess.
 Do not be misled by the relative simplicity of running the canned exercises in the book -- simulation projects take a long time to complete!
 The following timeline is designed to ensure that you make progress on your project (5 of the 30 points for the project will come from simply making each of the 5 deadlines before the final due date) and that you receive feedback on it before turning in the final version.
 See the schedule section below for the exact dates of each of the events, indicated by the Deadline keyword.